-As the name suggests, this top retirement planning book is indeed a short, smart, and basic way to prepare and face the music of the retirement phase.
-It has 59 very precise chapters dwelling on individual financial topics, which, if appears too much, includes a 1 sentence summary.
-It is a very good book if one knows very little about investing or if this is the first book going to be read.
-It summarizes the below aspects:
+As the name suggests, this top retirement planning book is a concise, intelligent, and fundamental way to prepare and face the music of the retirement phase.
+It has 59 exact chapters dwelling on particular financial topics, which, if it appears too much, includes a one-sentence summary.
+It is an excellent book if one knows very little about investing or if this is the first book to be read.
+It summarizes the following aspects:

-- Ensuring that the money earned survives longer than the life expectancy of an individual
+- Ensuring that the money earned survives more than the life expectancy of an individual.

-- Avoiding common mistakes which can leave the spouse and kin impoverished
+- Avoid common mistakes which can leave the spouse and kin impoverished.

-- Maintain awareness of scams which steals one of their hard-earned savings
+- Maintain awareness of scams that steal one of their hard-earned savings.

 #10 – The Truth about Retirement Plans and IRA’s